Corporate (TV series)

 Corporate is an American sitcom created by Pat Bishop, Matt Ingebretson, and Jake Weisman.
 A ten-episode first season premiered on Comedy Central on January 17, 2018.
 On February 26, 2018, the series was renewed for a second season.
 Corporate's third and final season premiered on July 22, 2020.

+Ingebretson and Weisman later guest starred as their Corporate characters in their subsequent Hulu series This Fool, of which the first season premiered on August 12, 2022.

 Plot

-Corporate is set in multinational corporation Hampton DeVille and follows the miserable lives of two downtrodden employees.
+Corporate is set in an office belonging to the fictional multinational corporation Hampton-DeVille and follows the miserable lives of two downtrodden employees and their coworkers.